 Tell us what you would want your learning team to know about you – personal, professional or both.
-(100 words max)
+(100 words)

 What is your short-term, post-MBA career goal and why?
 (150 words)

-You have room here for 2 small paragraphs to explain your expected path after you graduate from Darden.
+This question is exactly the same as last year.
+You have room here for two small paragraphs to explain your expected path after you graduate from Darden.
 If your goals are seen as unachievable – for example, investment banking or consulting industry aspirations despite having a low GMAT score, or a pharmaceutical general management ambition despite having no background or education in that field – then you will have weeded yourself out of the class.
-Darden also has a few fields to which they send most of their students; if you wish to stray greatly from them, you will need to demonstrate your ability to tap your own connections and network to help pave that path – as 11% of 2016 Darden graduates did.
+Darden also has a few fields to which they send most of their students; if you wish to stray greatly from them, you will need to demonstrate your ability to tap your own connections and network to help pave that path – as 14% of 2017 Darden graduates did.

 A final note:

-Darden’s online application form has no word limit for your job description in the Employment History, a 1500-character limit to describe each activity in the Community Activities Since College section, and a 200-word allotment for your Activities During College.
+Darden’s online application form has no word limit for your job description in the “Where Have You Worked?” section of the application form; a very long 500-word limit to describe each activity in the “What do you do for fun?” professional associations and community activities section; and a 200-word allotment for your College Extracurriculars and Employment description.
 While I would not recommend detailing every single project you contributed to in these sections, these spaces do certainly allow more detail than many other schools’ applications, which tend to be more parsimonious with their character limits and even the number of activities you can mention in these sections.
-Darden is clearly seeking active students!
+Darden is clearly seeking active students and wants to hear about all of your passions!
 I recommend using some of the allotted space to describe your most significant initiatives, roles, and impacts to compensate for the limited essay space.

-All applications for the full-time, residential MBA are due by 12:00 p.m.
+All applications for the full-time MBA are due by 12:00 p.m.
 EST (noon) on the deadline day.
-All decisions are released at 12:00 p.m.
-EST (noon) on the decision release day.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***